zoeskan/MCB185/README.md

 information, it is not plagiarism.
 However, it's also not recommended.

 In this course, you are not allowed to use any concept unless it has been introduced in a previous or current unit.
-Do you already know how to write functions?
-Good for you, but you aren't allowed to use them until they have been formally introduced in unit 6.
-Want to use numpy or pandas?
-Sorry, we never use those in this course.
 Looking up answers on the Internet will frequently end with code that you're not allowed to use.
 Programs with _illegal_ solutions will be penalized.
 Programs with plagiarism will be reported to student judicial affairs.